 If you can make your mixes sound tighter when you are mixing, then I can take it the next level when mastering.

 If you listen to the old vinyl “sound” that everyone loves, one of the reasons it sounds so pleasing is that it is mixed to accommodate the boundaries of disc cutting.
 When I first started out, mastering was disc cutting… That is, the master you would deliver to the factory would come back as a vinyl LP or single.
-As well as the mastering engineer, mixing and recording engineers always worked with the finished vinyl at the back of their mind.
+As well as the mastering engineer, online mixing and recording engineers always worked with the finished vinyl at the back of their mind.
 So, with the technical boundaries that vinyl had, engineers were watching all the peaks, controlling everything that jumped out (inevitably causing problem on vinyl) – and that’s why everything sounded so nice, round and tight.

 (We also used more de-essing when we were cutting to lacquer, because the medium wasn’t very friendly to top end and would cause “sibilant” distortion, especially on vocal s’s, high hats and anything with an excessive amount of top end.
 So not only did you have limiters controlling the sound for tightness and roundness, you had de-essers which were giving the mix a nice rounded top-end.)